klukvenka/Webpack-5-Course/6. Font Loaders/readme.md

-** Implementation here is not important.
-The main focus is adding font loaders**
+`Note: the implementation here is not important.
+The main focus is adding font loaders`

 It is the same application as in the section "5.
 Image Loaders" + font loader